eschnei2/pinballfinder-FrontEndCapstone/README.md

+The purpose of this app is to crowdsource a list of what pinball machines are in what arcades.

 This is a React App.

 To run this app you will need run this with an npm start, as well start a json server in port 8088. so that means in js.node use